Disclaimer: This post contains affiliate links.

 If you decide to travel within the city, it is actually easy to get around by foot.
 I was staying outside of the main area, but it was a 20-minute walk from where I was staying.
 There are trams and buses that you can catch, but to be honest, unless you decide to travel outside of the city, you will be ok commuting by foot.

 To get to Granada, I took the bus.
 I managed to catch a bus from Malaga to Granada for approximately 12 Euros.
 I did book the ticket at the station, however you can also book your ticket through the ALSA website.

 You can also get to Granada by train.
 I chose to leave Granada by train to Ronda, which is a city in the West of Spain.
 The ticket cost me just under 21 Euros.
 You can use the RENFE website to purchase tickets in advance.

 I think it is achievable to stay in Granada for less than $50AUD a day.
 However, I would be prepared to spend more on accommodation and have a nicer place to sleep.
 That being said, I was able to practice my Spanish alot with my host and I did improve my spoken Spanish whilst I stayed with her and her roommates, since they didn’t speak English.

 Additionally, I think it is even more achievable to live comfortably in Granada if you travel as a pair.
 You can either rent a room, which is most likely to halve your cost.
 Or you can opt to rent an entire place, which is likely to cost you both the same (or slightly more) than if you were travelling solo.

-Below, I have also shared a couple of Instagram videos that highlight my stay in Granada.
+Below, I have also shared a video that highlights my stay in Granada.